Failure of Esakia's theorem in the monadic setting: Conclusions

 \begin{remark} As we pointed out in the introduction, Pankratyev \cite{Pan89} claimed that $\QGrz$ is a modal companion of $\iqc$, however his proof relied on the Flagg-Friedman translation~\cite{FF86} of $\qsfour$ to $\iqc$, which is not faithful \cite{Ino92}.
 Therefore, it remains open whether $\QGrz$ is a modal companion of $\iqc$.
 Unfortunately, Kripke completeness of $\iqc$ does not help since it relies on non-noetherian predicate Kripke frames which are not models of $\QGrz$.
 A possible approach would be to use the more general Kripke bundle semantics \cite[Ch.~5]{GSS09} which would then require to prove that $\iqc$ is complete with respect to noetherian Kripke bundles.
 As far as we know, this remains an open problem.

-Naumov's claim that $\QGrz$ is not the largest modal companion of $\iqc$ also requires further investigation.
+If $\QGrz$ ends up being a modal companion of $\iqc$, Naumov's claim that $\QGrz$ is not the greatest such would also require further investigation.
 As we saw in \cref{thm:Naumov}, the logic $\QGrz+\Box \exists xP(x) \to \Diamond \exists x\Box P(x)$ is not going to be useful for this purpose.
 It is more convenient to consider

 which is the predicate version of $\LKur$, and is not comparable with $\QGrz$.
 However, this approach requires a proof that $\mathsf{QLKur}$ is a modal companion of $\iqc$.
 By \cref{rem:LKur canonical}, $\LKur$ is Kripke complete, from which it follows that $\LKur$ axiomatizes the monadic fragment of $\mathsf{QLKur}$.
 Therefore, \cref{thm:LKur modal companion mipc} yields that the monadic fragment $\mathsf{QLKur}$ is a modal companion of $\mipc$.
 However, it remains open whether $\mathsf{QLKur}$ is a modal companion of $\iqc$. \end{remark}